-Our Insider Trading Policy strongly encourages each of our directors, executive officers, and certain other senior level persons who have been designated as having regular access to material nonpublic information about our Company in the normal course of their duties to conduct any open market sales or purchases of our securities only through use of stock trading plans adopted pursuant to Rule 10b5-1 of the Exchange Act ("Trading Plans").
-Rule 10b5-1 provides a way for insiders to buy and sell our securities over a designated period by adopting pre-arranged Trading Plans entered into during an open trading window and at a time when they were not aware of material nonpublic information regarding the Company; following a cooling off period that extends to the later of 90 days after adoption or modification of a Trading Plan or two business days after filing the Form 10-K or Form 10-Q covering the fiscal quarter in which the Trading Plan was adopted, up to a maximum of 120 days, their shares of our Class A common stock are sold in accordance with the terms of their Trading Plans without regard to whether or not they are in possession of material nonpublic information about the Company at the time of the sale.
-Under a Trading Plan, a broker executes trades pursuant to parameters established by the director, executive officer, or other senior level person when entering into the plan, without further direction from such insider
+Our Insider Trading Policy strongly encourages each of our executive officers, the non-employee members of our Board, and certain other senior level employees who have been designated as having regular access to material nonpublic information about the Company in the normal course of their duties to conduct any open market sales or purchases of our securities only through use of stock trading plans adopted pursuant to Exchange Act Rule 10b5-1 ("Trading Plans").

+Exchange Act Rule 10b5-1 provides a way for Company "insiders" to buy and sell our securities over a designated period by adopting pre-arranged Trading Plans entered into during an open trading window and at a time when they were not aware of material nonpublic information regarding the Company, following a cooling off period that extends to the later of 90 days after adoption or modification of their Trading Plan or two business days after the filing of our Annual Report on Form 10-K or a Quarterly Report on Form 10-Q covering the fiscal guarter in which the Trading Plan was adopted, up to a maximum of 120 days, and their shares of our securities are sold in accordance with the terms of their Trading Plans without regard to whether or not they are in possession of material nonpublic information about the Company at the time of the sale.
+Under a Trading Plan, a broker executes trades pursuant to parameters established by the executive officer, non-employee member of our Board, or other senior level employee when entering into the plan, without further direction from such insider.